Puzzle & Dragons: Puzzles

 The puzzle system in Puzzle & Dragons is found within the game's dungeons, where the play of a tile-matching puzzle determines the strength of the player's monsters' attacks.
 Dungeons consist of certain numbers of waves of enemy monsters, each with their own offensive and defensive statistics.
 The player must clear all of the dungeon's floors without having their team's collective HP drop to zero.
 The game screen is split, with the enemy monsters appearing on the top half of the screen, and a 6-by-5 tile grid appearing on the bottom, divided by the player's own team of monsters.

 Dungeon encounters are played out in a turn-based style.
 The player's turn consists of activating any skills from the monsters on their team if they are available, and then attempting to make a match (or "combo") of three or more tiles (or "orbs") on the board.
-The orbs are of the five colors representing the elemental attributes of the monsters (Fire, Wood, Water, Light, and Dark) as well as hearts that represent life recovery (certain enemy monster skills may introduce two other types of orbs to the board).
+The orbs are of the five colors representing the elemental attributes of the monsters (Fire, Wood, Water, Light, and Dark) as well as hearts that represent life recovery (certain enemy monster skills may introduce other types of orbs to the board).
 The player drags an orb to adjacent positions, swapping with the orb already there.
 So long as the player does not let go of the orb, the player can move the orb as much as necessary within 5 seconds (which can be increased or decreased depending on the player's monsters or the enemy's skills) allowing them to arrange for several combos in a single turn.
 After completing this, all matched orbs are removed from the board and accounted for as damage.
 The board then cascades all orbs down and fills the board up once more; this may result in more combos, known as "skyfall combos" (落ちコン, ochikon).